UmairAliShah/provision-vagrant-aws/README.md

 This is repository contains all you need to provision a basic EC2 VM at AWS.

 ## Required packages:
+For first, install the following packages at your unix system:
 * vagrant 1.6.5 or higher
 * ansible 2.0.0.2 or higher